DA-abhi/Netflix_Sql_Project/README.md

 WHERE  casts LIKE '%Salman Khan%'
        AND release_year >= Year(Getdate()) - 10;
 ```
+**Objective:** Count the number of movies featuring 'Salman Khan' in the last 10 years.
 ### 14. Find the top 10 actors who have appeared in the highest number of movies produced in India.
 ```Sql
 SELECT TOP 10 Ltrim(Rtrim(value)) AS casts,